+Interestingly, the innermost spin minority contour near the $\bar{\text{K}}$ and $\bar{\text{M}}'$ points revealed additional EBC modes with different characteristic energies and strengths \cite{Suppl_Mat}.
+This spin minority band, as measured and fitted along direction $+\vb{b}_{\text{s}}$, is shown in Fig.~\ref{fig:fig3} together with the real part of its K-K consistent self-energy.
+Coupling can be readily distinguished up to $E_{\text{B}}\approx\SI{350}{\meV}$, i.e., well beyond the maximum phonon and magnon energy values measured by inelastic scattering \cite{Birgeneau1964normal,Mook1985neutron}.
+However, calculations have indicated that the already mentioned optical magnon branch should exist in this energy range and out to the BZ boundary in $\vb{k}$ \cite{Cooke1985new}.
+EMC at similar energies in a different Ni spin minority band has also been reported \cite{Claessen2009}.
+We thus assign the higher-energy signatures to coupling primarily with optical magnons.

+Similarly, the interactions as seen from Fig.~\ref{fig:fig3}b were quantified using a best-fit model consisting of two dominant boson modes: one EPC at $\hbar\omega_{\text{ph}}=23\pm\SI{12}{\milli\eV}$ with $\lambda_{\text{ph}}=0.05\pm0.03$; and one EMC at $\hbar\omega_{\text{mag}}=340\pm\SI{13}{\milli\eV}$ with $\lambda_{\text{mag}}=0.06\pm0.01$.
+The former is situated amidst the phonon energy range and suggests a weak coupling to either of the known vibrational modes \cite{Birgeneau1964normal,stuhlmann1989surface,menezes1990surface}.
+The latter indicates weak coupling to the optical magnons as already discussed \cite{Cooke1985new}.
+Extracting $\alpha^{2}F\pqty{\omega}$ by the integral inversion method yields interactions at similar energies and with a matching total EBC strength $\lambda_{\text{tot}}$ \cite{Suppl_Mat}.
+The reason behind the different participating boson modes and the smaller $\lambda_{\text{tot}}$ when compared to the EBC measured along $-\vb{b}_{\text{s}}$ (Fig.~\ref{fig:fig2}) is not immediately clear.
+Possibly, it may originate from having a different pairing of suitable initial and final electron states available at this position in the bulk BZ \cite{hofmann2006surfaces}.

-In Table~\ref{tab:Couplings} the coupling energies and strengths $\lambda$ from the two different $E$~\emph{vs.}~$k_{||}$ cuts along $\mp\vb{b}_{s}$ (i.e. Figs.~\ref{fig:fig2}-\ref{fig:fig3}) have been summarized.
-Given also are the coupling parameters for the same cuts but measured with different photoexcitation energies $h\nu$.
-While the electron-phonon couplings have roughly similar interaction energies $\hbar\omega$ and strengths $\lambda_{\text{ph}}$ regardless of $h\nu$, the electron-magnon coupling from Fig.~\ref{fig:fig3} changes drastically when measured at $h\nu=\SI{21.2}{\eV}$ (Fig.~S4 in the Supplementary Note \cite{Suppl_Mat}).
-The exact reason for this is unclear, but we hypothesize it occurs because of coupling to a different bulk majority spin band, e.g. near the $\text{X}$-point of the bulk BZ (see for instance Fig.~1 in Ref.~\onlinecite{Osterwalder2006}).
+The estimated coupling energies and strengths $\lambda$ from the two different $E$~\text{vs.}~$k_{||}$ cuts along $\pm\vb{b}_{\text{s}}$ have been summarized in Table~\ref{tab:Couplings}.
+Coupling parameters for the same cuts but measured at additional $\vb{k}_{\text{z}}$ positions in the BZ, i.e. using different photoexcitation energies $h\nu$, have also been presented.
+Their corresponding plots are shown and discussed in the Supplementary Note \cite{Suppl_Mat}.

-Finally, attention is directed towards electron-boson interactions in the spin majority bands.
-Close to mid way between $\bar{\text{M}}$ and $\bar{\text{K}}'$ a near parabolic spin majority band is found at $\SI{185}{\milli\eV}$ below $E_{\text{F}}$.
-This is the same band that appeared in Fig.~\ref{fig:fig2}a, reaching a global band maximum when measured with photoexcitation energy $h\nu=\SI{21.2}{\eV}$ (Fig.~S5 in the Supplementary Note \cite{Suppl_Mat}).